Food Waste Around the World Episode 8 (Azerbaijan)

 I think the first difference is the infrastructure, as I mentioned before.
-The Netherlands suffer fewer food losses each year than Azerbaijan.
-Besides, I think the more important one is awareness.
+The Netherlands suffers fewer food losses each year than Azerbaijan.
+Besides, I think the more important difference surrounds awareness.

 For Azerbaijan, I don't think we're well informed about food waste or environmental issues.
-For example, we're talking about recycling, but the government just put recycling bins on the streets in public places, but people don't know why we should differentiate our garbage and throw our garbage in the necessary trash bins like paper, metal, and paper soon.
+For example, the government just put recycling bins on the streets and in public places, but people don't know why we should separate our garbage and throw our garbage in the necessary trash bins like paper, metal, and paper.
 They are not very aware of this problem and do not know how dangerous paper, metal and plastics are for our nature and our environment.
 If they knew, they could follow these guidelines accordingly.
-Therefore, I think the main difference is that the Dutch are much more aware of environmental problems and food waste, but unfortunately we are not as aware of the situation in Azerbaijan.
+So I think the main difference is that the Dutch are much more aware of the environmental impact of food waste, but unfortunately we are not as aware of the situation in Azerbaijan.

-In my opinion, there is another difference to be seen in daily life.
+In my opinion, the other difference is seen in daily life.
 And I think that's a positive side of Azerbaijan.
-I was just looking and found that food waste is very high in everyday life in the Netherlands, but compared to Azerbaijani consumerism, the waste is therefore not so high.
-As I mentioned before, we have food losses in the production process, compared to the Netherlands we do not have a large amount of food waste.
-For example, according to a report by the Alliance for Food Security, people in Azerbaijan only consume 47 kg of food as opposed to 80 kg worldwide, while fish consume 5 kg as opposed to 8.3 kg worldwide and dairy products 209.2 kg compared to 360 kg.
+I was just looking and found that food waste is very high in everyday life in the Netherlands, but compared to Azerbaijani consumerism, the waste is not so high.
+As I mentioned before, we have food losses in the production process, compared to the Netherlands but we do not have a large amount of food waste.
+For example, according to a report by the Alliance for Food Security, people in Azerbaijan only consume 47 kg of food as opposed to 80 kg worldwide.
 In addition, Azerbaijanis only consume 27.8 kg per year, while the world consumes 70 kg.
-On the contrary, food waste is one of the main problems in the Netherlands.
-It is stated that about a third of the total food produced goes into the trash can.
+On the other hand, food waste is one of the main problems in the Netherlands.
+It is stated that about a third of the total food produced goes into the trash.
 Consumers are the biggest culprit with 42 percent of waste.
 Every consumer throws away 41 kilograms of food a year.
-Bread is the most wasted product in the Netherlands.
-In Azerbaijan, however, food consumption is lower than in the Netherlands.

-And to add, do you think those issues are handled by the government more or do you have any non-governmental organizations that bring awareness to this situation.
-What is your opinion about it?
+Do you think those issues are handled by the government more or do you have any non-governmental organizations that bring awareness to this situation?

 Well, unfortunately, most of the measures are taken by the government.
 I would like it to be more about NGOs or more about private organizations.
 I checked but I could only find one app.
 It is a free app called OLIO.
 It's a food sharing mobile app that connects communities and local food shops that have surplus food available.

-So this app is encouraging more of us to share our extra and unwanted food that is lying around and be helpful.
-That food can be helpful to others who live near to us.
-But I saw that not a lot of people use this app in my country and not a lot of people are not interested in this kind of activity.
+The app encourages more of us to share our extra and unwanted food with others who live near to us.
+But I saw that not a lot of people use the app, and not a lot of people are interested in this kind of activity.
 Those kinds of apps do not operate that well in Azerbaijan, so they just shut down after a short period.